rico042002/Rico-100-days-of-code/log.md

 ### Day 19: August 24, 2023

-**Today's Progress**: Finished work page, and started contact page.
+**Today's Progress**: Finished work page, and started the contact page.

 **Thoughts:** Almost done with the course, going to continue with the HTML/CSS part of the roadmap.
 I think I counted 64 different projects on the YouTube list, which is a lot.
 I want to finish them in good time and do a minimum of two per day, I have more than enough content to last me for payday to come around again and buy the JavaScript course.